 Strength training is characterized by heavy loads to the central nervous system when training with high intensity (1-5 repetitions over 80% of the maximum overload allowed).

-The specific loading of the nervous system requires supplements that can have benefits for the pre-workout intake period or for restoration period.
+The specific loading of the nervous system requires supplements for powerlifting that can have benefits for the pre-workout intake period or for the restoration period.

 If you're brand new to powerlifting or you are a veteran, then you'll want to keep an eye on your diet and nutrition because it can be very exhilarating due to the hard work involved.